 Age is often listed as a risk factor for COPD.
-It is unclear if healthy aging as such leads to COPD or if age reflects the sum of cumulative exposures throughout life.58 Aging of the airways and parenchyma mimic some of the structural changes associated with COPD.58 Gender related differences in immune pathways and pattern of airway damage may be seen and might be clinically important.
+It is unclear if healthy aging as such leads to COPD or if age reflects the sum of cumulative exposures throughout life.(64) Aging of the airways and parenchyma mimic some of the structural changes associated with COPD.(64) Sex related differences in immune pathways and pattern of airway damage may be seen and might be clinically important.
 More work in this area is needed.
-In the past, most studies have reported that COPD prevalence and mortality are greater among men than women, but later data from developed countries has reported that the prevalence of COPD is now almost equal in men and women, probably reflecting the changing patterns of tobacco smoking.59 Although controversial, some studies have even suggested that women are more susceptible to the effects of tobacco smoke than men,60-62 leading to more severe disease for the equivalent quantity of cigarettes consumed.
-This notion has been validated in animal studies and human pathology specimens, which have demonstrated a greater burden of small airway disease in females compared with males with COPD despite a similar history of tobacco smoke exposure.^{63,64}
+In the past, most studies have reported that COPD prevalence and mortality are greater among men than women, but later data from developed countries has reported that the prevalence of COPD is now almost equal in males and females, probably reflecting the changing patterns of tobacco smoking.(65) Although controversial, some studies have suggested that women may be more susceptible to the harmful effects of smoking than men,(18,66-68) leading to more severe disease for the equivalent quantity of cigarettes consumed.(69) This notion has been validated in animal studies and human pathology specimens, which have demonstrated a greater burden of small airway disease in females compared with males with COPD despite a similar history of tobacco smoke exposure.(70,71) A systematic review and meta-analysis of the global prevalence of COPD reported sex-based prevalence differences across WHO Global Burden of Disease sub-regions.
+In females the highest prevalence of COPD was observed in North America (8.07% vs 7.30%) and in urban settings (13.03% vs 8.34%).
+Using the World Bank's income categories prevalence was highest in upper-middle income countries for males (9.00%) and in high-income countries for females.
+Women with COPD may also present with comorbid conditions such as bronchiectasis and obstructive sleep apnea.(72)